jcrawford05/Portfolio/README.md

 ## Professional Emphasis

-Across these projects, several patterns are consistent:
+Across these projects, several key skills are consistent:

-- Turning raw or loosely structured data into reliable working datasets
+- Taking raw data and transforming that data into practical, user-centered metrics
-- Designing systems that behave predictably at scale
+- Designing systems that scale, considering space, and time efficiency
-- Prioritizing clarity in both analysis and presentation
+- Prioritizing user-first clarity in both analysis and presentation
-- Building workflows that resemble how analytics and data systems are used in practice

 This portfolio will continue to evolve as new work is added and existing projects are refined.